MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Observations with a specified positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0 (if no duration is provided, duration=0 is assumed).
-During each model time step which falls within the observation specified window, the model is sampled at each specified sample location.
+During each model time step which falls within the specified observation window, the model is sampled at each specified sample location.
 In other words, all samples inherit the time and duration from the corresponding observation.
-If observation time does not align exactly with model time steps, samples are taken from model data at the beginning of the time step in which the observation time falls.
+If observation time does not align exactly with model time steps, samples are taken from model data at the beginning of the time step in which the observation time falls (time interpolation is not necessary as long as the model time step is relatively small).
 Sampled values are saved in tiled files.
 For non-zero specified duration, accumulated values are saved in the tiled files and the average is calculated at the end of the model run.